Toyota Tacoma Tires: Complete Informational Guide By Cole Mitchell April 27, 2026 8 min read

 Tool Used Measurement Location

-Caliper Inner diameter of hub opening
+Digital caliper Inner diameter of the hub opening

 Common Center Bore Sizes for Toyota Tacoma Models